camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 # Conclusion
 Through my findings with Logistic Regression, I can confidently say that intensity-focused training is significantly more effective at producing progressive overload than volume-focused training.
 The results are not ambiguous and are highly statistically significant, meaning it is extremely unlikely this finding is due to random chance. <br>

+These conclusions are further strengthened when considering the time difference between the two training protocols.
+The intensity-focused block produced nearly double the number of personal records (23 PRs) in only three months, compared to the 12 PRs achieved during the longer five-to-six month volume-focused block.
+This highlights that not only was the intensity protocol more effective, but it was also substantially more efficient at driving progress in a shorter timeframe.

+# Personal Note
 I thoroughly enjoyed completing this personal project and I am pleased to see such strong findings after just under two years of consistent training.
 If you made it this far, thank you for taking the time to read my work.